ferinarzky/sumatra-temperature-prediction/README.md

 ## 📂 Dataset

-This project uses **ERA5 reanalysis climate data** for temperature prediction over Sumatra in 2024.
+This project uses **ERA5 reanalysis climate data (Hourly data on single levels from 1940 to present)** for temperature prediction over Sumatra in 2024.

 Currently included:
 - `data/era5_sumatra_202401.csv` — sample data (January 2024)

-Full merged dataset (~53MB) is **not uploaded** due to GitHub file size limitations.
+Full merged dataset (53MB) is **not uploaded** due to GitHub file size limitations.
 It will be shared via cloud storage or Git LFS in the future.

 **Source:** ERA5 — Copernicus Climate Data Store